 - The college employs various policies and rule schemes in the campus firewall that limit and/or block peer to peer and related types of traffic.

-- The college’s IT department regularly monitors campus network traffic with applications such as WireShark and Deep Nines Technologies.
+- The college’s IT department regularly monitors the campus network for unusual traffic.

 - The college utilizes network bandwidth shaping equipment to deter peer to peer activity.

 Community Education and Annual Disclosure

 - The college’s primary education and disclosure processes occur during the college’s student success orientation class.

 - Supplementary information is in included in the East Georgia State College Acceptable Usage Policy and in the East Georgia State College Campus Computer & Network Usage Policy.

 - Policy is currently being updated, but we will make it available once completed.